 After arriving in the United States from Ireland, the Hogans eventually settled in Yonkers, where the giant Alexander Smith carpet factory, located on Nepperhan Avenue, housed some of its large number of employees.
 My father, Joseph Torpey, had been a weaver there in the 1930s and early 1940s.
 After World War II, when Eastern Aircraft began building airplanes in Tarrytown, N.Y., my mother, Helen Hogan Torpey, worked as a riveter.
 She often proudly proclaimed herself to be a "Rosie the Riveter."

 According to family members, Shamus was known by many as “friendly” and “outgoing.”
 It's clear he was "well liked."
 He nevertheless disappointed his family in Ireland, especially his mother, by his failure to visit or even contact them.
 His great great grandson, John Hogan, is carrying on his legacy as an amateur boxer in Yonkers.
 Young John recently participated in the Long Island Amateur Boxing Championships and fought in the Golden Gloves.
 He trains in Yonkers under the sponsorship of the PAL (Police Athletic League.)
-A video of a recent bout can be found below.

 In photo below, right: Mrs. Michael J. ( Adelaide) Hogan with their eldest son John at left, William F. Hogan held in her arms and Helen Hogan Torpey, standing.
 Photo was taken about 1920.

 Update and details on Yonkers memorial for Michael J. Hogan aka Shamus O'Brien on August 22, 2011.